JackDixon019/T1A2---Portfolio/readme.md

 # T1A2 - Portfolio

 ## Pages
-This section will contain the pages of hte website.
+This section will contain the pages of the website.
 As per the assignment, the pages included will be:
 - Home
 - About